DecLearn/declearn/docs/user-guide/fairness.md

 can each impose restrictions as to the supported group-fairness definition and/or number of sensitive groups:

-- **Fed-FairGrad**, an adaptation of FairGrad (Maheshwari & Perrot, 2023) to the federated learning setting.
+- [**Fed-FairGrad**][declearn.fairness.fairgrad], an adaptation of FairGrad
+  (Maheshwari & Perrot, 2023) to the federated learning setting.<br/>
+  This algorithm reweighs the training loss based on the current fairness levels of the model, so that advantaged groups contribute less than disadvantaged ones, and may even contribute negatively (effectively trading accuracy off in favor of fairness).
-- **Fed-FairBatch**, a custom adaptation of FairBatch (Roh et al., 2020) to the federated learning setting.
+- [**Fed-FairBatch**][declearn.fairness.fairbatch], a custom adaptation of
+  FairBatch (Roh et al., 2020) to the federated learning setting.<br/>
+  This algorithm alters the way training data batches are drawn, enforcing sampling probabilities that are based on the current fairness levels of the model, so that advantaged groups are under-represented and disadvantaged groups are over-represented relatively to raw group-wise sample counts.
 - **FedFB** (Zeng et al., 2022), an arXiv-published alternative adaptation of FairBatch that is similar to Fed-FairBatch but introduces further formula changes with respect to the original FairBatch.
-- **FairFed** (Ezzeldin et al., 2021), an algorithm designed for federated learning, with the caveat that authors designed it to be combined with local fairness-enforcing algorithms, something that is not yet available in DecLearn.
+- [**FairFed**][declearn.fairness.fairfed] (Ezzeldin et al., 2021), an
+  algorithm designed for federated learning, with the caveat that authors designed it to be combined with local fairness-enforcing algorithms, something that is not yet effortlessly-available in DecLearn.<br/>
+  This algorithm modifies the aggregation rule based on the discrepancy between client-wise fairness levels, so that clients for which the model is more unfair weigh more in the overall model updates than clients for which the model is fairer.

 ### Shared algorithm structure